-

 Route to the Colca Canyon

-After pick up, we will take the road to Yura.
-Along the way, we will enjoy spectacular Andean landscapes that will lead us to the National Reserve of Salinas and Aguada Blanca.
+After the pickup, we take the road toward Yura.
+Along the way, you will enjoy stunning Andean landscapes that make the journey feel short and pleasant.

 Stop in Patahuasi

-Patahuasi is not just a stop, but an authentic experience that connects the traveler with the local culture and nature of the altiplano.
+Ultimately, Patahuasi is not just a stop along the way, but an authentic experience that connects travelers with local culture and the high-Andean landscape.

 Viewpoint of the Volcanoes in Patapampa

-The Mirador de los Volcanes is located on the Patapampa plateau, at 4,900 meters above sea level, and is one of the highest points of the trip to the Colca.
-From this privileged place, it is possible to appreciate imposing volcanoes of the western mountain range such as Misti, Chachani, Ampato, Sabancaya and Hualca Hualca.
+From this privileged viewpoint, it is possible to observe impressive volcanoes of the western mountain range, such as Misti, Chachani, Ampato, Sabancaya, and Hualca Hualca.

-Around 1:30 p.m., we will arrive at the town of Chivay, where we will enjoy a traditional lunch.
-This is an ideal time to taste typical dishes of the area, made with local ingredients.
+Around 1:30 p.m., we will enjoy a traditional lunch, an ideal opportunity to experience the local cuisine.

 Installation at the hotel

-In the afternoon, we will visit the thermal baths, famous for their warm waters and relaxing properties.
-It is an excellent opportunity to revitalize after the trip.
+In the afternoon, we will visit the hot springs, known for their warm waters and relaxing properties.

 Therapeutic properties